caufieldjh/awesome-bioie/README.md

 * [Getting Started in Text Mining]() - a brief introduction to bio-text mining from Cohen and Hunter.
 More than ten years old but still quite relevant.
 See also an [earlier paper by the same authors](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1702322/).

+* [Biomedical Literature Mining](https://link.springer.com/book/10.1007/978-1-4939-0709-0) - a (non-free) volume of Methods in Molecular Biology from 2014.
+Chapters covers introductory principles in text mining, applications in the biological sciences, and potential for use in clinical or medical safety scenarios.

 ### Video Lectures and Online Courses
 * [Coursera - Foundations of mining non-structured medical data](https://www.coursera.org/learn/mining-medical-data) - About three hours worth of video lectures on working with medical data of various types and structures, including text and image data.
 Appears fairly high-level and intended for beginners.